-“All batteries continue targeting the retreating ships,” Roslin pressed a holographic button on the table in front of her, bringing up a list of commands from which she selected one and began entering an authorization code, “Railgun Control Room… target the lead vessel.”
+“All batteries continue targeting the retreating ships,” Roslin said as she pressed a holographic button on the table in front of her, bringing up a list of commands from which she selected one and began entering an authorization code, “Railgun Control Room… target the lead vessel.”

 She waited for confirmation, watching as the two retreating craft began to fall out of the sky, exploding from the heavy damage they had suffered.
 The batteries then went quiet.

 The violet light glowing deep within the base of the cannon intensified as energy arced off the four points.
 A deafening thud split the silence and a bolt of brilliant purple raced up along the barrel.
 It moved with blinding speed.
 In the blink of an eye, it had left the end of the cannon and struck the lead cruiser.
 It hadn’t so much impacted it but rather it passed completely through the vessel and continued on with tremendous haste off into the sky, carrying chunks of the craft with it.
 The single remaining cruiser crumbled and exploded, falling to the ground in a heap of strange non-metallic wreckage.

 A cry of victory passed through the whole of the mountain and palace.
 Roslin sighed in relief, letting her head hang in a relaxed fashion for a brief moment before taking up her usual posture.
 Now that she had a chance to compose herself, she intended to handle the situation with the proper degree of poise.
 She examined her glasses to see if they were damaged, then slipped them on to make herself look more presentable.